PSH-Computing-AI-club/competition-spring-2025/README.md

 During the practice tournament brackets timeframe an automated system will pull in your code every day, six times a day.
 Your AI player will compete against every other competitor's AI player without input from you.

-When the practice brackets go live you will be able to find the published results at [`PSH-Computing-AI-club.github.io/competition-spring-2025-bracket`](https://PSH-Computing-AI-club.github.io/competition-spring-2025-bracket).
+Find the live practice bracket results at [`PSH-Computing-AI-club.github.io/competition-spring-2025-bracket`](https://PSH-Computing-AI-club.github.io/competition-spring-2025-bracket).

 ## Final Tournament Bracket